mendelism/Horiseon-Refactoring/README.md

-Code Refactoring
+# Code Refactoring

 This is a static HTML website with CSS styling.
 It is the end product of refactoring practice.

+## Primary Goals

-The primary goals are readability, accessibility, and long-term codebase sustainability:
+Readability, accessibility, and long-term codebase sustainability are achieved through:

 >* Implementing semantic tags to improve structural readability
 >* Improving CSS efficiency through code reorganization (e.g. consolidating CSS selectors and organizing them relative to HTML semantic structure)
 >* Adding alt attributes to icon and image elements and a descriptive title to improve accessibility
->* Adding comments to support future codebase work
+>* Adding comments to support future work

 ## Acceptance Criteria